Git Editor Utility

 - Change remote URL: Update the

-remote to a new URL. - Force-push option: Optionally force-push the rewritten history to the new remote.
+- Force-push option: Optionally force-push the rewritten history to the new remote.

 - Safety checks: Prompts for missing arguments and validates repository state.